the-sink/TeardownLuaTester/README.md

 There are a few new API functions accessible in the ``run.lua`` file:
 ```
+Tick:
 - <number FunctionIndex> AddTickFunction(func Calback)
 - <bool Success> RemoveTickFunction(number FunctionIndex)
 - <nil> ClearTickFunctions()

+Debugging/misc:
+- <nil> OverrideOutputLogTimer(number Length)
 ```

 With this API, you can hook functions into the ``hud.lua``'s ``draw()`` function meaning you can externally draw UI and run other tasks that can't be executed immediately.
+As well as that, ``OverrideOutputLogTimer()`` lets you modify how long the output log will display on the screen (default is 15 seconds).

 ## **How to use**